St Austell railway station: Signalling

 St Austell was a passing place from the opening of the Cornwall Railway and rudimentary signalling was provided operated, as was usual at the time, by men who had to walk between the different signals and points, and the level crossing at the west end of the platform.
 A signal box was eventually provided at the west end of the station on the south side of the line.

 The line was doubled towards Par on 15 October 1893 and towards Burngullow on 26 March 1899.
 Around 1905 a new Great Western Railway Type 7C signal box was built on the opposite side of the line.
 A new goods yard was opened east of the station and the level crossing was closed on 2 November 1931 when a new 43-lever frame was provided in the signal box.

-The signal box closed on 22 March 1980 when control of trains through the station was transferred to the signal box at Par.
+The signal box closed on 22 March 1980 when control of trains through the station was transferred to Par signal box.
+This was the case until re-signalling works in Cornwall during 2023-2024 meant that Par signal box was closed, alongside the ones at Truro and Lostwithiel.
+Signalling is now controlled by Mid-Cornwall Workstation at Exeter Panel Signal Box and the works also meant the addition of a new signal at the east end of platform 1 for use of the crossover to the up line from the down line.